rrDumpTruck/Obsidian.Vault/Session Notes.md

 	Verona - blue skinned blonde hair tiefling.
 Runs a rundown juice bar in the streets of sapphire.
 On a backstreet.
 		Bob - Extra servant

-<span style="color:#7030a0">The Session starts with a view of the streets of the guild square from the padded white seat of a palanquin. </span>
-	"(laughs) Look that one's skipping"
-	"Oh do be nice to them, competition is good for business..."
-	"I swear I recognized the Kobold from somewhere."
-	"I shall have my birds look into them, can't have unknowns at a time like this."
-	"Look at him run from our power... how times have changed."

-Skreep's secret interaction with Druzil:
-	-When Skreep arrives at Aorta's workshop, he meets Druzil who seems to be writing in a ledger at a desk in the back corner of the room.
-	-Druzil asks when the last time Skreep had their fortune read.
-(Offers to do a reading) Druzil sits down to do the reading, shuffles an ornate looking deck of cards and reverses half the deck.
-He lays out three cards face down, the one in the middle already facing upwards.
-	-First Card: The Tower: Represents sudden upheaval and disaster... since it is in the first position it indicates your past.
-	-Second Card: The Fool Inverse: Representative of recklessness, in its current place its saying that your present actions are reckless and without thought.
-	-Third Card: The Hermit: Representative of contemplative change of the inner self.
-Since its drawn in the third position it means that there is change to come in your future by direct result of your inner self changing.

 Assassination side quest:
 Leto Julii is hosting a week long party at a safehouse near Damocan's Grounds